-The design of the place inspiration from beautiful floating Electa bookshop in Venice, particularly the 40-seater lower deck restaurant, veiled in a shimmering sheet of copper.
-Up top is an outdoor dining space, but fear not – there are parasols in case of either rain, or cheese-scorching sun.
+The design of the place takes inspiration from beautiful floating Electa bookshop in Venice, particularly the 40-seater lower deck restaurant, which is veiled in a shimmering sheet of copper.
+Up top is an outdoor dining space for the summer months, but fear not – there are parasols in case of either rain, or cheese-scorching sun.

-And if you’re with friends, there are a number of bigger sharing dishes like a melted aligot made with a mix of Mrs. Kirkham’s Lancashire and a half-kilo Baron Bigod.
-Head cheesemonger Sam Wilkin is also curating a weekly-changing list of seasonal British cheeses, paired with exciting, current jams and sauces like green kimchi or chilli dukkah.
+And if you’re with friends, The Cheese Barge also serves a number of bigger sharing dishes, including a melted aligot (that’s garlicky, cheesy mashed potato) made with a mix of Mrs. Kirkham’s Lancashire and a half-kilo of Baron Bigod.
+Head cheesemonger Sam Wilkin also curates a weekly-changing list of seasonal British cheeses, which you can enjoy paired with perky jams and sauces like green kimchi or chilli dukkah.

-And in case you were wondering to yourself, well that’s all good and well, but will there be cheese for dessert?
+And in case you were wondering to yourself, well that’s all well and good, but will there be cheese for dessert?
 Happily, yes.
 You can get yourself a Jersey curd & cider brandy tart with boozy Earl Grey currants and whipped cream.

 You will want to touch it with a bargepole.

-NOTE: The Cheese Barge is open now.
+NOTE: The Cheese Barge is open for lunch & dinner, Tues-Sun.
 You can find out more, and make a booking at their website right HERE.

 The Cheese Barge | Sheldon Square, Paddington Central, London, W2 6HY